pjn51/brainweb-2/Ideas/The USSR wasn't state capitalist.md

 I think that Cliff's argument has some serious holes, which are explored in [[Against the Theory of State Capitalism (1949)]].

-Throughout his attempt to characterise the [[Russia|USSR]] as state capitalist, Cliff fails to understand that [[Workers' states are contradictory]] - he over-emphasizes the regressive nature of them, failing to see anything worth defending in the Soviet planned economy. x
+Throughout his attempt to characterise the [[Russia|USSR]] as state capitalist, Cliff fails to understand that [[Workers' states are contradictory]] - he over-emphasizes the regressive nature of them, failing to see anything worth defending in the Soviet [[economic planning|planned economy]]. x

 ---
 #idea/politics/economics